 The New Shoot now saw a possibility for reclaiming what they felt was rightfully theirs.
 After nearly a year they successfully negotiated a peace with the Omegans.
 In return the New Shoot would supply them with building materials and medical equipment.
 This wasn't such a great diplomatic victory as it would seem, however.
 The condition of the Omegan ships and biospheres was so bad they would have broken down in another fifty years without help from the New Shoots.

 Negotiations with the remaining AI took much longer.
 But in the end they agreed to disable any remaining khaki goo floating around in the system in return for being left strictly alone.
-It is probable that the solipsists had to destroy the skynets in order to do this.
+There is evidence of a brief but damaging conflict among the ranks of the ahumans in this era.

 The New Shoot now embarked on the tiresome task of rebuilding.
 Habitats were manoeuvred into new orbits that would slowly take them to the inner system, new habitats were established in the asteroid belts, solar cell satellites were built to supply power and mining operations was begun on asteroids to provide building materials.
 A He3 extraction plant was also built around the gas giant not occupied by the Omegans.
 Terraforming Eos was out of the question, however; they no longer had the resources to do so.

 The Omegan biospheres decided to join the Federation, while the AI remained isolationist, as expected.
-The megacorp set up colonies and mining operations in the Outer Belt, and began trading with the two clades in the system.
-For the next six hundred years the New Shoots built a civilization mainly based upon large habitats, although Eos was terraformed and declared habitable in 1195.
+FFRE set up colonies and mining operations in the Outer Belt, and began trading with the two clades in the system.
+For the next six hundred years the New Shoots built a civilization mainly based upon large habitats, and the terraformation process was restarted.
+Eos was declared habitable in 2095 AT.

 Ironically, it was their apparent weakness that saved the New Shoots from much of the turmoil during this period.
 The First Empires War came and went without the New Shoots even knowing about it until decades later.
 No one had bothered with them since the investment in resources would never pay back, and there were plenty of other systems to 'liberate.'